foxdonut/meiosis/docs/lessons/routing.md

 };
 ```

-Now you have a `routing` instance with these helper properties and methods:
+Now we have a `routing` instance with these helper properties and methods:

 - `routing.localSegment` - returns the route segment for the local route.
 - `routing.childSegment` - returns the route segment for the child route.